Eldepryl Side Effects

 Other dosage forms:

-Along with its needed effects, selegiline (the active ingredient contained in Eldepryl) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by selegiline (the active ingredient contained in Eldepryl).
+In the event that any of these side effects do occur, they may require medical attention.

 - Chest pain (severe)

 - fast or slow heartbeat